Jolak5/space-traveler-hub/README.md

 ### Setup

 Clone this repository to your desired folder:
-- use the git clone command with this [link](https://github.com/Jolak5/Math-Magicians)
+- use the git clone command with this [link](https://github.com/Jolak5/mission-rocket)
-- cd into First-hello-microverse-project
+- cd into mission-rocket
 - Switch branch using this command `git checkout dev`
 - Open index.html in your browser
 - You will be able to see a simple movie website with featured movies and series